JM-Mendez/jm-mendez/README.md

 - finish the interview cake course material
 - get a job 😁
-- get an alpha version of davenpad out
+- get an alpha version of davenpad out🤞